Capital Allocation

 Comparison between ROIC, IRR, and NPV

-• ROIC can be compared to the required rate of return for both equity and debt investors because it measures the return that an issuer will earn by investing in both equity and debt.
+• ROIC can be compared to the required rate of return for both equity and debt investors because it measures the return that an issuer will earn by investing in both.

 Limitations of ROIC

-• Unlike IRR and NPV, ROIC is an accounting measure and not a cash-based measure.
-Thus, cash flows and operating profit can be materially different because of differences between capital expenditures and depreciation and the recognition rules of certain items.
+• Unlike IRR and NPV, ROIC (Return on Invested Capital) is based on accounting figures, not actual cash flow.
+This means that cash flows and operating profit can differ significantly due to variations between capital expenditures and depreciation, as well as the accounting rules for recognizing certain items.

 • ROIC is backward-looking and can vary from year to year, depending on investment activity and business conditions.